peter-slattery/peter-slattery.github.io/_posts/2025-06-12-handmade-prototyping.md

 ![Michelangelo Sketch](/assets/images/michelangelo0.jpg)

-What's even more important to me, is that we see him using a different medium than his final one to protype in.
+What's even more important to me, is that we see him using a different medium than his final one to prototype in.
 This sketch was done in red chalk (probably, I'm not an art historian and didn't dig too deep), while the final piece (what you see below) was painted in frescoe in the Cistine Chapel.

 *I'm going to get dragged through the network for this but...*<br />
 Working on understanding an algorithm?
 Maybe sketch out an implementation in javascript, and ignore memory til you understand what has to happen. <br />